 It is in the best interest of an orphaned child to stay in a family, either with a remaining parent or extended family members, who can care for them.
 When there is no biological family willing

-to care for the child, the community of a Kinship Church Home, located in or close to the village where the child grew up, provides the best environment for care.
-This group of people in their village is known as their kinship.
+to care for the child, the community of a Kinship Project, located in or close to the village where the child grew up, provides the best environment for care.
+This group of people in their village is known as their Kinship.

 2. Orphans and widows together